adafruit/Adafruit_CircuitPython_PyPortal/CODE_OF_CONDUCT.md

 In any situation, you may send an email to <support@adafruit.com>.

 On the Adafruit Discord, you may send an open message from any channel to all Community Moderators by tagging @community moderators.
 You may also send an open message from any channel, or a direct message to
-@kattni#1507, @tannewt#4653, @Dan Halbert#1614, @cater#2442,
+@kattni#1507, @tannewt#4653, @danh#1614, @cater#2442,
 @sommersoft#0222, @Mr. Certainly#0472 or @Andon#8175.

 Email and direct message reports will be kept confidential.